fabriziomettini/Games/Pong/README.md

-# PONG
+# Pong

-The classic PONG game.
+The classic Pong game.
 Written entirely in Python.